Tharon-C/CSS-in-Components/PITCHME.md

 - Spent over an hour trying to figure what was causing the issue?
 - Fix it to find out you broke something else?
 - Known what was wrong and how to fix it but it required refactoring a buch of code that seemed unrelated (bad PRs)?
-- Do something dirty like write an inline style, extra class name or add `!important` to the rule?
+- Done something dirty like write an inline style, extra class name or add `!important` to the rule?

 @ulend